Epidemiology and Clinical Research Graduate Certificate

-Successfully complete all four classes in this program and maintain a B or better grade average to earn a Stanford University Graduate Certificate.
-For HRP251 and HRP206, you must earn "credit".
+Successfully complete all four classes in this program and receive a B (3.0) or better in each course to earn a Stanford University Graduate Certificate.
+For EPI251 (formerly HRP251) and EPI206 (formerly HRP206), you must earn "credit".
 Students successfully completing graduate courses that are part of this program earn Stanford graduate credits that may be applied toward the Stanford Master of Science Degree program in Epidemiology and Clinical Research, if admitted to the graduate degree program.

 Students are encouraged to take these classes in sequence, as each class builds on the previous classes; however, we will consider students who wish to take only one class – in such cases, students may be required to demonstrate knowledge of pre-requisite material.